 - Skills for opposition—stopping police brutality, a big box store, or fracking, for example.

-- Skills for building the kind of community we want—worker-owned cooperatives, community energy, anti-racist and inclusive.
+- Skills for building the kind of community we want, with cooperatives, community energy, relationships that are anti-racist and supportive.

-- Skills you need for both—how to resolve conflicts and hold excellent and energizing meetings, for example.
+- Skills needed to do both—resolving conflicts, and holding excellent and energizing meetings, for example.

 Isn’t this already happening?